 At least 1,000 other Family Dollar stores will be renovated.
 Dollar Tree CEO Gary Philbin says keeping Family Dollar going is part of his company's successful "diversified business model."

 Like Warby Parker, the mattress-in-a-box retailer Casper is an example of a trend nicknamed "clicks to bricks": web-based retailers making the transition to brick-and-mortar stores.

 Casper says it wants to open 200 Casper Sleep Shops across the U.S. over the next three years.
 The first one debuted in New York in early 2018.

 The company is waking up to store locations at a time when traditional mattress retailers are sputtering.
 Mattress Firm recently filed for bankruptcy protection and said it would close as many as 700 of its stores.

 Though the Gap company's Gap and Banana Republic chains are struggling, its budget- and family-friendly Old Navy chain and sporty Athleta brands are expanding rapidly.

 Another 270 of those stores are expected to be open by the fall of 2020, including more than 60 new Old Navy locations arriving this year.

 Meanwhile, 200 Gap and Banana Republic locations are shutting down over the next few years as the parent company shifts its focus.

 Even with its competitors booming, Dollar General's days of growth are far from finished.
-The discount retailer is working on opening a whopping 900 new stores and remodeling 1,000 existing locations and relocate another 100 of its current stores.
+The deep discounter says it will open a whopping 975 new stores in 2019, remodel 1,000 existing locations and relocate another 100 of its current stores.